LlewBach/cydymiaith/README.md

 Cydymiaith is a basic social network for Welsh language tutors and students to share information, practice and connect.

-For the assessor - Originally, I had planned a questions and answers site.
-I later changed this to posts and comments for more category options such as 'diary entry'.
-This is why the backend code still refers to questions and answers.
-However, at the request of my mentor, I changed user-facing view names to refer to 'posts' and 'comments' for the sake of UX.
-Also, the Group weekday field is a string in order to account for variation such as multiple days and also times if needed to differentiate between similar classes on the same day.
+For the assessor - The Group weekday field is a string in order to account for variation such as multiple days and also times if needed to differentiate between similar classes on the same day.

 ## UX